numberscope/backscope/doc/server-administration.md

 10. Check that numberscope is operating properly in all the same ways as for an ordinary installation that does not affect the database.

-a slightly more involved procedure is necessary to first remove the prior contents of the database and/or update its structure.
-While that procedure can probably be cobbled together from the instructions here and the database resetting documentation, the explicit steps should be listed here.
-Please whoever next does this procedure, record here what works.

 ## How Nginx is set up

 As of this writing, our Nginx configuration is simple.
 We preserve the